RedHat-UX/red-hat-design-system/elements/rh-navigation-secondary/docs/20-guidelines.md

   ### Scrolling with menu expanded
   If the height of the menu is **shorter** than the viewport height, content should scroll underneath the backdrop.

-  {% example palette="light",
-    alt="Image of secondary navigation showing the scrolling behavior when the menu panel is shorter than the viewport height", src="../nav-secondary-guidelines-scrolling-menu-expanded-a.png" %}
+  ![Image of secondary navigation showing the scrolling behavior when the menu panel is shorter than the viewport height][nav-secondary-guidelines-scrolling-menu-expanded-a] {style="margin-block: var(--rh-space-2xl, 32px);"}

   If the height of the menu is **taller** than the viewport height, scroll is trapped within the panel until the menu is collapsed.

-  {% example palette="light",
-    alt="Image of secondary navigation showing the scrolling behavior when the menu panel is taller than the viewport height", src="../nav-secondary-guidelines-scrolling-menu-expanded-b.png" %}
+  ![Image of secondary navigation showing the scrolling behavior when the menu panel is taller than the viewport height][nav-secondary-guidelines-scrolling-menu-expanded-b] {style="margin-block: var(--rh-space-2xl, 32px);"}

 {% endsection %}